seanfisk/personal-chef-repo/UNAUTOMATED.md

 This comes from GVSU, and the versions need to remain consistent.

+* Xcode

+Installs using the Mac App Store.
+With Homebrew and normal C++ compiles, we can get along with just the Command-Line Tools.
+However, to compile Mac applications using Qt, we need the full Xcode installation.

 * Qt 5

 This is installed using an application installer (an app bundle in the DMG which installs Qt), and is therefore hard to automate.